Context

 Approach

-- 01Generate a population of synthetic users with realistic demographics, intent, and decision biases.
+- 01Generate a population of synthetic users with realistic demographics, intent, motivations, and decision biases - not just demographics, but the *why*.

-- 02Run any variant (copy, page, offer) past that population and aggregate predicted behavior.
+- 02Run any variant (a piece of copy, a landing page, an offer, a pricing tier) past that population and aggregate predicted behavior at scale.

-- 04Treat outputs as a pre-flight check - point teams at the variants worth testing for real.
+- 04Position the output as a pre-flight check, not a replacement for real testing - point teams at the 2-3 variants worth burning real traffic on.

 Role